mgacummings/GeometricDecomposability/README.md

 For further information, see: [The GeometricDecomposability package for Macaulay2](https://arxiv.org/abs/2211.02471).

+We also maintain a [changelog](https://math.mcmaster.ca/~cummim5/GeometricDecomposability/changelog) that tracks changes by version.

 ## Installation

 Using version 1.21 or higher of _Macaulay2_, run the command `loadPackage "GeometricDecomposability"`.